 Finding the right credit card for your needs can be difficult, even with more than 1,000 offers distilled into the short list above.
 With that in mind, we’ve put together some credit card comparison tips that should always help lead you to the proper plastic.

-- Prioritize Desired Features.
-There is no such thing as a perfect credit card, which means you won’t find a single offer with everything that you might ever want or need.
-And that, of course, means you’ll have to choose.
-So consider your current spending and payment habits as well as your day-to-day money-management preferences and make a list of the features you want most.
+- Decide Which Features Are Most Important.
+There is no such thing as a perfect credit card.
+In other words, you won’t find a single offer with the best rewards, the lowest interest rates and the cheapest fees.
+That means you’ll have to choose.
+So make a list of the features you want most.
 Then compare cards based on that list.
-This will help you avoid getting distracted by flashy features you might never even use and ultimately make it easier to find exactly what you’re looking for.
+This will help you avoid getting distracted by flashy features you might never even use.

-- Don’t Apply En Masse.
+- Don’t Apply For Multiple Cards at Once.
 Numerous credit card applications within a short period of time can lead to credit score damage.
-As a result, this strategy is likely to work against you, instead of helping to ensure approval for at least one card.
-So figure out exactly what you want before you apply, and hopefully you won’t have to do so more than once.
+So this strategy is likely to work against you, rather than ensuring approval for at least one card.

 You can easily monitor your progress by signing up for a free WalletHub account.
 This will give you free credit scores and reports, updated daily, as well as 24/7 credit monitoring and personalized money-saving advice.